akifkartal03/accommodation-finder-mobile-app/README.md

 ### Brief Description

 - In this mobile application, GTU students can find a place such as public or private dormitory around the university to stay and chat with other students to find a housemate.
+- In this project, I also tried to determine whether a dormitory comment is positive or negative.
+In order to do this, I have used some Natural Language Processing methods in my sentiment analysis module.

 ### All Documents
 - You can check Final Presentation and Final Report pdf file to get more information.